 Accountability is the first stepping stone to ownership, which sends a signal you are ready to be a Brand Manager.
 You have to find the right balance by motivating experts to give their best and knowing when to step in to avoid letting things slip or miss.
 Never allow your team to get stuck.
 Stay on top of timelines and lead your project teams.
 Be action-oriented and solution-focused.
 Be the hub of communication for all team members, and keep your manager aware.

-At the Brand Manager level, you still have to execute, but with your first direct report, you now take on your first opportunity as a manager.
-The success factors for brand managers include learning to take ownership of your brand, provide the strategic direction, continue to work the system, learn to handle pressure, and get the most out of your direct report.
+You still have to execute at the Brand Manager level, but with your first direct report, you now take on your first opportunity as a manager.
+The success factors for brand managers include learning to take ownership of their brand, provide strategic direction, continue to work the system, handle pressure and get the most out of their direct report.

 1. Take ownership of your brand